 - One of the city's most prized museums - Vasa Museum (on Djurgarden Island) is Scandinavia's most visited museum.
 Stockholm metro (inaugurated in 1950) is famous for its stations decorations and has been named "world's longest art gallery".
 The national football arena of Sweden is in the town of Solna (north of the city).
 The national indoor arena (Ericsson Globe) is in the city's southern part.

 - Stockholm is the seat of the Swedish government, most of its agencies and the parliament.
 Here are also the official residencies of the country's Prime Minister and the Swedish monarch.
 Stockholm Palace is the official residence of the Swedish monarch.
 The Drottningholm Palace (UNESCO World Heritage Site) is on the city's outskirts and serves as the private residence of the Royal Family.

 - Stockholm cruise port is a major port on most Baltic Sea (Scandinavia and Russia) cruise itineraries.
-The port's cruising season is in the summer (early May through early October).
+The port's cruising season is in the summer (late April through early October).

 - The city's best known tourist attractions are in Galma Stan (Old Town).

 - Stockholm is serbed by regularly scheduled ferries to Turku and Helsinki in Finland (commonly called "Finlandsfarjan"), also to Tallinn (Estonia), Riga (Latvia ) and to St Petersburg (Russia).
 The Stockholm islands are served by the ferry ships of Waxholms Ångfartygs AB (aka Waxholmsbolaget) - a ferry a shipping company owned by Stockholm County Council.
 The company owns all 25 boats.
 It is mostly tax-funded. and its services cover the entire maritime region from Arholma island (northeast) to Oja Island (south).